105 Best Books on Control Systems

 12."Intelligent Control Systems: An Introduction with Examples" by Miklos Gerzson

-“Intelligent Control Systems: An Introduction with Examples” Book Review: The book covers the rapidly developing and interdisciplinary nature of the subject.
-It consists of research papers on intelligent control systems and talks about the fundamentals and the general know-how in designing, implementing, and operating intelligent control systems.
-It discusses how intelligent control systems emerged from artificial intelligence and computer-controlled systems as an interdisciplinary field.
-It provides a summary of the fundamentals of knowledge representation, reasoning, real-time control systems, expert systems.
-The later part discusses the design, implementation, verification and operation of real-time expert systems taking G2 as an example.
-The material is illustrated with several examples from the field of intelligent process control.
+“Intelligent Control Systems: An Introduction with Examples” Book Review: This book highlights a book on intelligent control systems that covers the rapidly developing and interdisciplinary nature of the subject.
+It is composed of research papers that discuss the fundamentals and the general know-how of designing, implementing, and operating intelligent control systems.
+The book delves into how intelligent control systems emerged from artificial intelligence and computer-controlled systems as an interdisciplinary field.
+It includes a summary of the fundamentals of knowledge representation, reasoning, real-time control systems, and expert systems.
+The later part of the book focuses on the design, implementation, verification, and operation of real-time expert systems, using G2 as an example.
+The book is well-illustrated with several examples from the field of intelligent process control.

 3. Control System Design Techniques